-To enhance its environmental governance practice and mitigate the environmental impacts derived from its operations, it has implemented relevant environmental protection policies and strived to maintain a green environment.
-The Group has established relevant environmental protection policies with the aim to measure and report its efforts in reducing carbon footprints, promote waste reduction at source, enhance its waste disposal management and set targets on environmental performance.
+To enhance its environmental governance practice and mitigate the environmental impacts derived from its operations, the Group has implemented relevant environmental protection policies and strived to maintain a green environment.
+The Group has established relevant environmental protection policies with the aim to measure and report its efforts in reducing carbon footprints, promoting waste reduction at source, enhancing its waste disposal management and setting targets on environmental performance.
 With aims to minimise the environmental impacts concerning its activities, products and services, the Group is committed to:

-- Complying with applicable legal and other requirements which relate to the Group's environmental aspects, and to which the Group subscribes; - Identifying environmental impacts associated with the operations and setting the targets to reduce stress on the environment in consideration of social expectations; - Preventing pollution, reducing waste and minimising the consumption of resources from all daily operations and actively promoting recycling, reuse and replacement; and - Educating, training and motivating employees to develop a social viewpoint that enables them to conduct business activities in an environmentally responsible manner.
+- complying with applicable legal and other requirements which relate to the Group's environmental aspects, and to which the Group subscribes; - identifying environmental impacts associated with the operations and setting the targets to reduce stress on the environment in consideration of social expectations; - preventing pollution, reducing waste and minimising the consumption of resources from all daily operations and actively promoting recycling, reuse and replacement; and - educating, training and motivating employees to develop a social viewpoint that enables them to conduct business activities in an environmentally responsible manner.